mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 First I call the state government's Legal Aid number.
 They tell me they don't _do that_ here, and I should call another Legal Aid place named something slightly different.
 The second place tells me they don't _do that_ either, and I should call the First Place and "hopefully you get someone more senior".
 I call the First Place again, and they say "oh you've been given the run around!".
 You see where this is going.

-I eventually realised every legal person I talked to has no idea about "cybercrime" or even what would happen if a computer.
-I try to find "cybercrime" laywers, and call the one with the website with the least fear-bait marketing.
-A lady instantly and bluntly asks me "are you under investigation?".
-No, I wasn't.
-Well I mean, not to my knowledge?
-I just wanted to know whether something was a crime or not.
-She said "well we're criminal defence lawyers, so...".
-I apologised for bothering her, but then she was all like "well what exactly are you asking?" and I explained and she seemed to think it was fine in a non-legally-binding way.

 Let's skip a lot of phone calls here.
 Take my hand as I whisk you towards the slightly-more-recent past.
 Based on advice I got from two independent lawyers that was definitely not legal advice: I'm good, I haven't done a crime.

 Helllllll yeah.
-I mean it's a little late because at this point I had already reported my actions to the Government.
+But I mean it's a little late because by this point I had already reported my actions to the Government.

 - ☑️ figure out whether i have done a crime
 - ⬜ notify someone (tony abbott?) that this happened